rdfostrich/article-swj2020-cobra/content/related-work.md

 Given the relative number of triples and change ratios between BEAR-A and BEAR-B, we refer to BEAR-A as a dataset with few large versions, and to BEAR-B as a dataset with many small versions for the remainder of this article.
-Due to BEAR covering all query atoms we work with, and it providing baseline implementations for the different storage strategies, we make use of BEAR for our experiments.

 The BEAR benchmark also provides baseline RDF archive implementations based on [HDT](cite:cites hdt) and [Jena's](cite:cites jena) [TDB store](https://jena.apache.org/documentation/tdb/)